akhikhl/gradle-onejar/README.md

 ```

 Note that product-specific configurations are linked to gradle-onejar products by convension:
-the product with name "XYZ" recognizes and uses linked configuration "product_XYZ"
+the product with name "XYZ" recognizes and uses gradle configuration "product_XYZ"

 ##Copyright and License